Large anomalous Hall effect and unusual domain switching in an orthorhombic antiferromagnetic material NbMnP: Introduction

 \section{Introduction}

 Anomalous Hall effect (AHE) is induced by an anomalous velocity of electrons perpendicular to an applied electric field through spin-orbit interactions \cite{Karplus}.
 During the last decades, the intrinsic contribution of AHE was deeply understood using the Berry-phase concept \cite{Jungwirth02,Nagaosa10}, which clarifies that the AHE is not governed by the magnetization of materials but by a geometrical effect in momentum space.
 This paradigm shift facilitated symmetry analysis to yield AHE, inducing a proposal of AHE in antiferromagnetic (AF) materials \cite{Chen14,Kuber}.
 Observations of a large AHE in hexagonal systems Mn$_3 Z$, CoNb$_3$S$_6$, CoTa$_3$S$_6$, and MnTe \cite{Nakatsuji2015,Kiyohara16,Nayak16,Ghimire18,Park22,Betancourt}.
+They are not pure antiferromagnets because they show weak net magnetizations, but we call them AF materials in a wide sense.